 A person who is selling a dog or cat he or she has bred, must register as a breeder prior to selling, regardless if the litter was planned or not.
 A person will be taken to have bred a dog or a cat in any of the following circumstances:

-If you are a ‘breeder’ by definition, and intend to sell a dog or a cat after 1 July 2018, you must register as a breeder with the Dog and Cat Management Board.
+If you are a ‘breeder’ by definition, and intend to sell a dog or a cat, you must register as a breeder with the Dog and Cat Management Board.

 Any advertisement you place for the sale of a dog or a cat must include your contact details and breeder registration number.

-From July this year, a new statewide database, Dogs and Cats Online, will become the central location for dog (and cat if applicable) registration, microchip information and breeder registration.
+Dogs and Cats Online is now the central location for dog (and cat if applicable) registration, microchip information and breeder registration.